jkbonfield/htslib/BGZF2.md

   Official:
   - Everything in IDX stats
   - Samtools checksum outputs if BAM

+  Unmapped data?
+Name sorted data?

+  Genomic index meta-data.
+  - Per frame (eg number of records, mapped, unmapped, bases, etc)
+  - Per chromosome (as above)
+  - Per file
+  Perhaps we have key=value here too, with fixed keys that always occur in that order and non-fixed keys which are explicit.
+  Eg:
+  Fixed_per_frame=number_of_mapped, number_of_unmapped
+  A frame with 990 mapped, 10 unmapped can then have:
+      <990> <10> <read1=490> <read2=510>
+  So we see standard fixed items not needing the key duplicated, and some that have an explicit key=value text.

   Unofficial:
   - Whatever we wish

+- Genomic index frequency.
+We should stipulate at least one gindex entry per data frame and at least one gindex per chromosome, but we can have more if we need them.
+Whatever frequency we wish basically.
+(Due to a bug this happens a lot around chromosome transitions.)

 - Fix block sizes smaller than an individual BAM record.
   Eg test_view -bzz -o block_size=100 (bytes)